 What Is The Internet of Things and How Do You Stay Connected?

-Updated: January 26th, 2024
+Updated: May 10th, 2024

-Poor connectivity is the bane of the modern world
+Poor Connectivity is the Bane of the Modern World.

 With the advent of 5G and improved fibre connectivity rollouts across the UK, connectivity won’t be an issue in the not-too-distant future.

-How many times have we said or heard ‘why is my internet so slow,’ ‘I have a bad connection’ or ‘the Wi-Fi is playing up’?
+How many times have we said or heard ‘Why is my internet so slow,’ ‘I have a bad connection’ or ‘The Wi-Fi is playing up’?

-So, what is the Internet of things (IoT)?
+What is the Internet of Things (IoT)?

+In other words, IoT refers to any internet-connected devices (also known as ‘smart devices’) we use to make our lives easier, work more efficiently and remain connected.
+They can be anything, from the smartphones we use every day to more in-depth and comprehensive tools, like internet-powered security systems.
+When more than one IoT device is used at once for the same purpose, it could be defined as an IoT system.
 The IoT relies on connectivity to exist and technological advances in connectivity mean increased developments in the devices that rely on it.
 What does that mean for individuals and businesses?
 There are endless benefits for both – improved productivity, better user experience, greater flexibility and communications for businesses through to better work-life balance and lifestyle choices for individuals.

 Businesses that have enhanced connectivity often lead their field in customer experience, productivity, and profitability.
 In a world where every customer counts, user experience is key and their ability to connect with you via multiple channels is essential.
+Contact Centre as a Service (CCaaS) platforms, for example, provide an all-encompassing contact service for customers to reach out to businesses via any digital means they have at their disposal – including smartphones, chatbots, video calling and more; all of which can be traced back to stable connectivity and IoT.

-There are a multitude of devices that we use in our everyday lives, and we often take them for granted when it comes to connectivity, like video doorbells or Wi-Fi heating systems, but all these contribute to the internet of things and continue to push the need for greater speeds and reliability from our connectivity.
+There are a multitude of devices that we use in our everyday lives, and we often take them for granted when it comes to connectivity, like video doorbells or Wi-Fi heating systems, but all these contribute to the Internet of Things and continue to push the need for greater speeds and reliability from our connectivity.

 How does Connectivity affect the IoT?